Drasek-25/myFirstCode/README.md

 Find the sum of all the multiples of 3 or 5 below 1000.

 I decided to go the extra step and make it so 3, 5, and 1000 were user chosen variables.

+I learned the rudementary basics of programming to solve this problem.